dannsam/xenko-docs/manual/graphics/lights-and-shadows/point-lights.md

 <span class="label label-doc-audience">Designer</span>
 <span class="label label-doc-audience">Artist</span>

 **Point lights** emit light in all directions within a sphere.
-They're useful for simulating sources of local light, such as lamps and lightbulbs, and cast shadows.
+They're useful for simulating sources of local light, such as lamps and lightbulbs.
+They cast shadows.

 ![media/PointLightOverview.png](media/PointLightOverview.png)